Naps and Other Ways to keep Depression Symptoms in Check

 While it is unclear exactly why this diet helped lessen depression symptoms (32 percent of participants entered remission after the trial), Psychology Today concluded the diet’s low amount of refined carbohydrates and processed oil, as well as the inclusion of whole foods, natural fat/cholesterol and animal sources of protein could be the key.

 - Try something new.
 There are a number of alternative therapies to alleviate depression symptoms such as acupuncture and meditation.
 In traditional Chinese medicine, acupuncture is the process of inserting needles into the skin in places of the body thought to correspond to specific organs.
 According to Scientific American, it is believed “to improve functioning by correcting energy blocks or imbalances in the organs.”
 While studies are still being conducted, acupuncture may help some patients curb negative side effects, according to the publication.
 Mindfulness and meditation are gaining a lot of attention on their influence on mood and alleviating depression symptoms.
 According to the American Psychological Association, meditation can relax the mind and body by creating a psychological shift.
 If you aren’t sure how to start, there are many mobile phone apps that guide you on your path.A new trend in mindfulness is called sophrology.
-According to the Sophrology Center Online, sophrology is a “structured method created to produce optimal health and well-being.
+According to BeSophro, sophrology is a “self-development practice based on easy-to-do relaxation, breathing, gentle movement, meditation and visualisation exercises to help you balance mind and body and feel empowered in the modern world.”
 It consists of a series of easy-to-do physical and mental exercises that, when practiced regularly, lead to a healthy, relaxed body and a calm, alert mind.”Niamh Lyons, founder of American Sophrology, told NBC News: the practice leads to “immediate inner calm, mood lifting and a sense of deep relaxation” leading to “increased concentration, motivation, self-esteem and better sleep.”

 Depression can feel like a powerful beast to overcome, but there are simple ways to help manage your symptoms that can be incorporated into your daily life.
 Talking with your doctor is a great first step!